fm-intelli-next/QA-technical-test/README.md

 - Clone this repository and make sure you are in this directory (the one containing `README.md`!)
 - Run `yarn && yarn start` to start the app
 - Visit `localhost:3000` in a browser

-### To run the Docker Version of the App

-You will need to have [docker] installed and running to build the image.
-If you are new to docker please read the docker docs in order to understand how to build and run a container.

-- `docker build -t ecsd-tech-test .`
-- `docker run -it -p 3000:3000 ecsd-tech-test:latest`
-- Visit `localhost:3000` in a browser

 ## Challenge